 The following additional requirements apply when a lined masonry chimney is used to vent this furnace.
 A chimney with one or more sides exposed to the outside of the structure is considered to be an exterior chimney.
 An exterior masonry chimney that is not tile-lined must be lined with B1 vent or a listed insulated flexible metal vent.

-An exterior tile-lined chimney that is sealed and capped may be lined with a listed uninsulated flexible metal vent.
-If the existing chimney will not accommodate a listed metal liner, either the chimney must be rebuilt to accommodate one of these liners or an alternate approved venting method must be found.
+If the existing chimney will not accommodate a listed meta liner, either the chimney must be rebuilt to accommodate one of these liners or an alternate approved venting method must be found.
 Insulation for the flexible vent pipe must be an encapsulated fiberglass sleeve recommended by the flexible vent pipe manufacturer.
 See figure 16.

-DO NOT insulate the space between the liner and the chimney wall with puffed mica or any other loose granular insulating material
+DO NOT insulate the space between the liner and the chimney wall with puffed mica or any other loose granular insulating material.